rjjanuary/mysql_heartbeat/README.md

 # What is this?
 * Most MySQL heartbeat implementations require an external script or daemon process.
 I would rather avoid that if possible.
 As such, this is a pure MySQL implementation.
-* Tested on Percona Server 5.7, however should work with any MySQL variant down to 5.6.
+* Tested on Percona Server 5.7, however should work with any MySQL variant down to at least 5.6.

 # How do I use it?
 * The only prerequisite is that you have the MySQL event scheduler enabled.